nik786/kube-learn/ansible.md

 # How to Set Up a Jump Host to Access Servers Without Direct Access

-To configure a jump host, you need to use the `ansible_ssh_common_args` inventory variable.
+To configure a jump host, we need to use the `ansible_ssh_common_args` in inventory variable.
 This variable allows you to specify arguments that are appended to the `sftp/scp/ssh` command when connecting to relevant hosts.

 ## Example Configuration